-Jill is interested in studying market outcomes, reliability concerns, and community planning objectives as they relate to electric grid decarbonization.
-Specifically, she’s interested in understanding how valuing community-level costs and benefits of zero-carbon energy options in investment models could better inform potential solutions.
-Prior to joining ERG, Jill worked for the Brattle Group’s energy practice, where she built capacity expansion optimization models to examine futures with high penetrations of non-emitting and distributed energy resources.
+Jill is interested in addressing electric grid reliability and resilience challenges in a future characterized by economy-wide decarbonization, climate vulnerability, and deep risk uncertainty.
+Specifically, she’s interested in adapting best practices in risk management and resilience planning to electricity infrastructure and quantifying the economic and resilience benefits of cross-sectoral infrastructural deployment.
+Prior to joining ERG, Jill worked for the Brattle Group’s energy practice, where she built a capacity expansion optimization model to examine futures with high penetrations of non-emitting and distributed energy resources.
 Jill holds a B.A. in Computer Science with a Certificate in Informatics and Modelling from Wesleyan University.
-Outside of her academic interests, Jill enjoys backpacking, engaging in bicycle and transit advocacy, and cooking.
+Outside of her academic interests, Jill enjoys climbing, talking about and riding trains, and cooking.

 - EMAC (Energy Modeling, Analysis and Control – Callaway)